Elected Official? Create newsletters in minutes, not hours.

 → 💡 What happens next: This is the start of a community-driven design process, not a finished plan.
 Concepts come back to Council in 2027 before any final decisions get made, which gives residents and Riviera Village businesses real time to help shape what this looks like on the ground.

-→ 🎯 My take: I campaigned on fixing Riviera Village walkability, and this was the vote that turns that campaign priority into a funded project.
+→ 🎯 My take: I campaigned on fixing Riviera Village walkability, and this was the vote that turned that campaign priority into a funded project.
 I will stay close to every decision that follows, and I will keep pushing to make sure the final design serves the people who actually live, work, and shop in the Village.

 👉 View the City Council calendar on Legistar